justadudewhohacks/face-api.js/README.md

 ### 68 Point Face Landmark Detection

 This package implements a very lightweight and fast, yet accurate 68 point face landmark detector.
 The default model has a size of only 350kb and the tiny model is only 80kb.
-Both models employ the idea of depthwise separable convolutions as well as densely connected blocks.
+Both models employ the ideas of depthwise separable convolutions as well as densely connected blocks.
 The models have been trained on a dataset of ~35k face images labeled with 68 face landmark points.

 <a name="usage"></a>